 When keeping an African grey, you’ll need toys and puzzles to keep the bird stimulated, alert, and mentally challenged.

 A well-cared-for African grey can live for up to 80 years in captivity.

 How Big Does A Parrot Cage Need To Be?

 As a minimum requirement for big parrot breeds, they should be able to flap their wings freely.
-A good cage size is 36” wide, 24” deep, and 40” high.
+A cage 36″ wide, 24″ deep, and 40″ high is optimal.

 The spaces between the bars should range between 0.75 to 1.5 inches.

 - Self-mutilation, including feather plucking

 - Attempts to escape

 If you notice the above problems, consider whether the cage is the right size for a large parrot’s needs.
 Give a bigger bird extra space and allow it some out-of-cage time in a parrot-safe room.